Posts Tagged ‘Alternative History’

 “I don’t know, I got more into writing recently, I’m gonna try to bang out a book or two.
 I tried to get some film projects going a few times, but you know how that is, people are stupid and flake on you and all that.”

-“Say, I’m having a birthday bash in the village tonight.”
-Dan said.
+“Yeah!”
+Dan agreed.
 “Some of the old gang will be there.
-You should come too.
 I’m sure some of them will be glad to see you.”

 “That’s awesome.
 Well, hey it was great running into you.”
 Dan said.